 The Vermont Technical College Admissions Office will review the re-activated application packet and previous course work to determine whether re-admission will be granted or denied.
 All applicants will be notified in writing as to their application status.

-All re-admltted students who have been out of the Dental Hygiene Program for less than one academic year (9 months) must meet with the Dental Hygiene Program Director to discuss skills updating including the possibility of remediation.
+All re-admitted students who have been out of the Dental Hygiene Program for less than one academic year (9 months) must meet with the Dental Hygiene Program Director to discuss skills updating including the possibility of remediation.
 This may require the applicant to repeat or audit course work, purchase new instruments, supplies and or textbooks.

-All re-admitted who have been out of the Dental Hygiene Program for one academic year (9 months) or more must repeat the dental hygiene curriculum in its entirety without exception.
+All re-admitted students who have been out of the Dental Hygiene Program for one academic year (9 months) or more must repeat the dental hygiene curriculum in its entirety without exception.
 In addition, the purchase of new instruments, supplies and textbooks will most likely be necessary.